 Cons of ROP Life Insurance

-Assessing your risk tolerance and tax circumstances is important for those considering adding this life insurance rider.
+Assessing your risk tolerance and tax circumstances is essential for those considering adding this life insurance rider.

 Opting for ROP insurance offers less risk than investing the difference in premiums in the market because it will always pay you back if you do not die.